awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-troubleshooting.md

 1. Use the [Decode tool](https://www.base64decode.org/) on the Base64 Decode website to decode the output into a human\-readable string\.
 For more information, see [Step 3: Get the Record](https://docs.aws.amazon.com/streams/latest/dev/fundamental-stream.html#get-records)\.

 1. If the commands work and you see face detection results in the Kinesis data stream, then your solution is properly configured\.
-If the command fails, check the other troubleshooting suggestions and see [Giving Amazon Rekognition Video access to your Kinesis streams](api-streaming-video-roles.md)\.
+If the command fails, check the other troubleshooting suggestions and see [Giving Amazon Rekognition Video access to your resources](api-streaming-video-roles.md)\.

 Alternatively, you can use the "kinesis\-process\-record" AWS Lambda blueprint to log messages from the Kinesis data stream to CloudWatch for continuous visualization\.
 This incurs additional costs for AWS Lambda and CloudWatch\.